ihmeuw/gridengineapp/docs/apptutorial.rst

 The main code required to use this framework is the Application class.
 It has the following parts::

-    class Application:
+    class GridExample:
-        def __init__(self):
+        """The class name will be used as the base name for cluster job names.""" def __init__(self):
             """An init that takes no arguments, because it will be called for the children."""
             self.location_set_version_id = None
             self.gbd_round_id = None

-        @property
-        def name(self):
-            """A name that will be used to identify this app for Grid Engine jobs.
-Run and Job ids are appended""" return "location_app"

         def add_arguments(parser):
             """The same argument parser is used for both the initial